sushmad1730/myfirstrepo/readme.md

 --now git is not updated on vs code. to update it do a git pull on firstbranch -- if you raise a pr from firstbranch to main, do git pull on the main branmch too

-DOING A CHANGE IN FIRSTBRANCH AND TRYING TO CHECK IF IT DIRECTLY UPDATED ON MAIN IF WE PUSH TO MAIN
+DOING A CHANGE IN FIRSTBRANCH AND TRYING TO CHECK IF IT DIRECTLY UPDATED ON MAIN IF WE PUSH TO MAIN - WE CANNOT